-A Serious Case Review (SCR) is undertaken when abuse or neglect of a child is known or suspected; and either the child has died; or the child has been seriously harmed and there is cause for concern as to the way organisations worked together.
-The purpose of a SCR is for agencies and individuals to learn lessons that improve the way in which they work, both individually and collectively, to safeguard and promote the welfare of children.
+A Child Safeguarding Practice Review (previously known as a Serious Case Review (SCR)) is undertaken when a child dies or the child has been seriously harmed and there is cause for concern as to the way organisations worked together.
+The purpose of a child safeguarding practice review is for agencies and individuals to learn lessons that improve the way in which they work, both individually and collectively, to safeguard and promote the welfare of children.

-The Peterborough Safeguarding Children Board (PSCB) has a sub-committee which oversees and quality assures all the SCRs undertaken by the Board, and provides advice on whether the criteria for conducting a review have been met.
-Any professional or agency may refer a case to the PSCB to consider whether the criteria is met for a SCR using the referral form below.
+The Cambridgeshire and Peterborough Safeguarding Children Board (CPSCB) has a sub-committee which oversees and quality assures all the child safeguarding practice reviews undertaken by the Board, and provides advice on whether the criteria for conducting a review have been met.
+Any professional or agency may refer a case for consideration using the Child Safeguarding Practice Review Referral Form

-Upon completion of an SCR, there is an expectation that final report is published in full and will be available on the website for a minimum of 12 months.
-The report will include information on the review process, key issues arising from the case and recommendations / key issues for the PSCB and partner agencies to consider.
-Additional information and guidance in relation to Serious Case Reviews can be found in the statutory guidance Working Together to Safeguard Children 2015.
+Upon completion of a child safeguarding practice review, there is an expectation that the final report is published in full and will be available on the website for a minimum of 12 months.
+The report will include

-In addition to SCRs, the PSCB will also undertake Multi-Agency Case Reviews. which do not meet the criteria for an SCR, but are considered to offer good opportunities to identify lessons for learning and ways in which multi-agency practice to safeguard children and young people can be improved locally.
+In addition to child safeguarding practice reviews, the Safeguarding Children Board will also undertake Multi-Agency Case Reviews / Partnership Reviews which do not meet the criteria for a child safeguarding practice review, but are considered to offer good opportunities to identify lessons for learning and ways in which multi-agency practice to safeguard children and young people can be improved locally.

-Please see below every Serious Case Review published by the Peterborough Safeguarding Children Board in the past 12 months
+Please see below every Child Safeguarding Practice Review published by the Cambridgeshire and Peterborough Safeguarding Children Board in the past 12 months

 NSPCC SCR Repository